chuanconggao/extratools/README.md

 - `invertdict(d)` inverts `(Key, Value)` pairs to `(Value, Key)`.

+    - If multiple keys share the same value, the inverted directory keeps last of the respective keys.

+- `invertdict_multiple(d)` inverts `(Key, List[Value])` pairs to `(Value, Key)`.

-    - If multiple keys share the same value, the inverted directory keeps one of the respective keys.
+    - If multiple keys share the same value, the inverted directory keeps last of the respective keys.

 - `invertdict_safe(d)` inverts `(Key, Value)` pairs to `(Value, List[Key])`.